 The park's dominant natural feature is Pinnacle Mountain, which rises more than a thousand feet above the Arkansas River Valley.
-The mountain's cone-shaped peak has long been a central Arkansas landmark.
-Two of the park's hiking trails lead hikers to the mountain's summit.
+The mountain's cone-shaped peak has long been a central Arkansas landmark and attraction for outdoor enthusiasts.
+Two of the park's hiking trails lead hikers to the mountain's beautiful summit.
 To see the panoramic view from atop Pinnacle Mountain, visit the virtual tour featured online in the hiking section of the website featuring Arkansas's adventure state parks at: http://www.adventurestateparks.com/hiking/

 The park offers a wide variety of hiking trails including the 1 1/2-mile West Summit Trail, 1 1/2-mile East Summit Trail, 2 1/2-mile Base Trail, 2-mile Rocky Valley Trail, and 1-mile East Quarry Trail.
 In addition, the park includes two barrier-free trails.
 These are the 1/2-mile paved Kingfisher Trail and 0.6-mile paved Arkansas Trail in the Arkansas Arboretum.
 The park serves as the eastern terminus of the 250-mile Ouachita National Recreation Trail which stretches from Pinnacle Mountain State Park to eastern Oklahoma.

-The park's diversity of habitat provide many outdoor recreational and educational opportunities.
+The park's diversity of habitat provides many outdoor recreational and educational opportunities.
 Included in these are interpretive canoe and boat tours led by park interpreters.

 Park facilities include picnic sites, two standard pavilions with restrooms, and launch ramps.
 The park visitor center overlooks the Arkansas River below and includes exhibits, A/V programs, a meeting room, and gift shop.